AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                         transactions in any block before
                                         returning to normal transaction
                                         processing.
+  --subjective-account-max-failures (=3)
+                                        Sets the maximum amount of failures
+                                        that are allowed for a given account per block.
   --incoming-defer-ratio arg (=1)       ratio between incoming transactions and
                                         deferred transactions when both are
                                         queued for execution